 I found Textbroker in October 2011, when a friend referred me to the site.
-I quickly discovered that Textbroker’s range of clients and wide variety of orders could provide me with a steady stream of work.
+I quickly discovered that Textbroker’s range of clients and various orders could provide me with a steady stream of work.
 Over the years, I have enjoyed the support of Textbroker’s Author Services team.
-I know that when I have a question about an order or a client, they will reply as quickly as they can so that I can proceed with the content.
+I know that when I have a question about an order or a client, they will reply as quickly as possible so that I can proceed with the content.

 My Favorite Topics

 I like to write about health and science topics.
 I have also found that I enjoy writing product descriptions.
 They allow me to put my research hat on.
 In the product descriptions category, I have written about everything from hex bolts to adult toys!

 Writing for Managed Teams

 I have completed more than 28,000 orders, and more than 16,000 of them have been for Managed Teams.
 I like writing orders for the Managed Teams because of the consistent expectations.
 Once I become familiar with the team’s instructions, the writing process gets faster.
 With consistent instructions and expectations, I can spend more of my time creating content.
 Many of the Managed Teams regularly post big batches of articles, and I appreciate the consistency in available orders.
 Sometimes, the instructions change a little.
 The Account Managers do a great job of giving authors on the team a “heads up” about those changes.